dailystory/docs/articles/api/contact/index.md

 <ol class="api"><li value="POST">/API/Contact/RegisterDevice</li></ol>

 The `POST` method of `/API/Contact/RegisterDevice` is used to register either an Apple or Android device with a Contact.
+If multiple devices are registered to the same user, simply call this API with each of the unique device ids.

 ### Sample request body
 The body of the POST must include a JSON object that identifies the `device_type`, `device_id`, and the Contact's `DSID`: